Classified Leave Types and Policies

 - Payment of annual leave under this rule will not extend an employee’s work status (i.e., payment of 300 hours of annual leave does not continue the employee’s employment status).

 - When an employee who has been paid for up to 300 hours of annual leave is reemployed in the classified service, the employee shall pay the re-hiring department an amount equal to the number of workdays paid upon separation minus the value of any workdays intervening between the date of separation and the date of rehire.
-Also, the employee must be re-credited the number of hours of annual leave repaid.
+Also, the employee must be re-credited with the number of hours of annual leave repaid.
 For example, if a 40-hour per week employee is paid 300 hours upon separation, then is rehired in a different agency after three weeks away from work (120 hours), he would be required to repay the new agency 180 hours of leave at the rate he was initially paid for the annual leave.
 Then, the new agency would have to credit the employee with 180 hours of annual leave.
 This rule is designed to discourage employees from resigning solely to get the cash payment for the value of their accumulated leave.
 Exceptions to this payback rule are when:

 - An employee returns to work for the first time after retirement; or